mauriciogtec/YetAnotherRStudioApplication/README.md

 ![](README_files/figure-html/unnamed-chunk-13-1.png)<!-- -->

-We can obtained improved model estimates and standard errors:
+We can obtain improved model estimates and standard errors:

 ```r